rutgercap/philo/README.md

 # Philosophers

 This is the Codam approach to the classic philosophers multithreading problem.
 This project focuses on the basics of threading a process and mutexes.
-Philo_two solves the same problem, except with forking instead of multithreading.
+Philo_two solves the same problem, except with forking and semaphores.

 ## Learning goals